helm/helm-www/content/en/blog/helm-at-kubecon-eu-25.md

 Are you passionate about Helm and looking for ways to contribute?
 Join Helm maintainers at this ContribFest session to help shape the future of the project and its ecosystem!
 This session focuses on three exciting initiatives:
 * Exploring the Helm Ecosystem
-* Building a Triage Team, Diving into Helm 4
+* Building a Triage Team
+* Diving into Helm 4

 Don't miss this session with [Scott](https://bsky.app/profile/r6by.bsky.social), [Robert](https://bsky.app/profile/sirchia.cloud), and [Ingy](https://bsky.app/profile/ingydotnet.bsky.social) for your chance at contributing to Helm 4 efforts!
 For more details on the Contribfest session, check the [session page](https://sched.co/1tcyE) for the latest updates.